oliverjamarie/SRG-Base/README.md

 # SRG-Base
 Software I wrote for internship on my extra time.
-Ultimately was not deployed as it was the office manager did not feel that it was in the scope of the project

 It is meant to work with a database connected to HotDocs.
 Briefly explained, HotDocs has a functionality where it remembers previous sessions by storing the user inputs in individual XML files.
 This is practical but combursome if a user wants to load a previous session.